New Edge/Face from Vertices¶

 Mark Seam and Clear Seam¶

 Seams are a way to create separations, “islands”, in UV maps.
 See the UV Mapping section for more details.
 These operators set or unset this flag for selected edges.

 Mark Sharp and Clear Sharp¶

-The Sharp flag is used by the Edge Split Modifier, which is part of the smoothing techniques.
+The Sharp flag is used by the split normals and the Edge Split modifier, which are part of the smoothing/customized shading techniques.
 As seams, it is a property of edges, and these operators set or unset it for selected ones.

 Adjust Bevel Weight¶

 This edge property, a value between (0.0 to 1.0), is used by the Bevel Modifier to control the bevel intensity of the edges.
 This operator enters an interactive mode (a bit like transform tools), where by moving the mouse (or typing a value with the keyboard) you can set the bevel weight of selected edges.
 If two or more edges are selected, this operator alters the average weight of the edges.

 This edge property, a value between (0.0 to 1.0), is used by the Subdivision Surface Modifier to control the sharpness of the edges in the subdivided mesh.
 This operator enters an interactive mode (a bit like transform tools), where by moving the mouse (or typing a value with the keyboard) you can set the (average) crease value of selected edges.
 A negative value will subtract from the actual crease value, if present.
 To clear the crease edge property, enter a value of -1.